 Save energy and money by setting or reprogramming your office thermostats during the shutdown.
 You'll be surprised at the cost savings you can accrue, and it may be a good PR opportunity; show that your company is committed to preserving resources.

 You can also save energy and money by turning off all nonessential office equipment, including desk lights, copiers, printers, and computers.

-If you have computers and servers, make sure the backup cycle runs properly before and after the shutdown.
-Reduce your exposure to a disaster by scheduling your offsite backup for an early pickup, rather than waiting for the business to reopen.
-This is an area where you want to have clear instructions for whom to contact in the event of a problem, so be sure your answering service is correctly informed.
+If you have computers and servers, make sure the backup cycle runs appropriately before and after the shutdown.
+Reduce your exposure to a disaster by scheduling your offsite backup for an early pickup.
+IT is an area where you want to have clear instructions for whom to contact in the event of a problem, so be sure your answering service is correctly informed.